 Rather than only highlight the exquisite facets of Urdu’s legacy, along with Imran and Wasey, other team members like Aftab Alam, Dr. Faheemuddin Ahmed, Firoz Alam, Amena Anjum and Athar Siddiqui have also bought out its aesthetic and substantive attributes.

-Vice Chancellor Aslam Parvaiz actively encouraged this idea as to not only for publicity of the University, but the very linguistic means via which the educational institution imparts knowledge.
+Vice Chancellor Aslam Parvaiz actively encouraged this idea to not only publicise of the University, but the very linguistic means via which the educational institution imparts knowledge.

 The promotion of Urdu is very much a part of MANUU’s mandate.
 And what better way to do than to have people start their years off with Gandhi and Jawaharlal Nehru’s penmanship?